Duchy of Gaeta

 The Duchy of Gaeta (Ducatus Caietae) was an early medieval state centered on the coastal South Italian city of Gaeta.
 It began in the early ninth century as the local community began to grow autonomous as Byzantine power lagged in the Mediterranean and the peninsula due to Lombard and Saracen incursions.

 The primary source for the history of Gaeta during its ducal period is the Codex Caietanus, a collection of charters preserving Gaetan history better and in greater detail than that of its neighbouring coastal states: Naples, Amalfi, and Sorrento.
 In 778, it was the headquarters from which the patrician of Sicily directed the campaign against the Saracen invaders of Campania.

 Rise of the Docibilans

 The first consul of Gaeta, Constantine, who associated his son Marinus with him, was a Byzantine agent and a vassal of Andrew II of Naples.
 Constantine defended the city from the ravages of Muslim pirates and fortified it, building outlying castles as well.
-He was removed, probably violently, by the Docibilis I, who established a dynasty and made Gaeta de facto independent.
+He was removed, probably violently, by Docibilis I, who established a dynasty and made Gaeta de facto independent.